ebzzry/ebzzry.github.io/en/src/emacs-racket.md

 ```

 The first expression loads Geiser, itself.
 The second one specifies that it won’t prompt you for
 other implementations if it finds them.
-The last one is optional — it enables you to execute `M-x
+The last one is optional—it enables you to execute `M-x
 geiser-save RET` in the REPL buffer to force saving of the history to the disk file, which is
 `~/.geiser_history.racket`, by default.
 It is useful if you want to save your REPL session,
 immediately (Nothing is more horrifying than losing **THAT** expression).
 For all the Emacs code